CoroamaDianaMihaela/ANN_Sepia_Filter/README.md

 # ANN Sepia Filter

 The dataset  "data_3" is one that I made for this perticular project.
 It has about 750 pictures , around half of them with sepia filter and the other without.
+This notebook was made in Jupyter Notebook and Kaggle.
 ### *English*